JohnLacerdaOliveira/CodeAcademyJumpers/README.md

 Minimum viable product, much left to do

+## Features
+- Infinity scroll (plataforms will be continuously generated and deleted as you continue moving up)
+- Persistent high score
+- Code implemented in such a way that player physics and number of platforms on screen can be dynamicly changed

 ## Room for Improvement
-Much still left to do

-To do:
 - Multithread implementation
-- phics improvements
+- Physics improvements
 - Moving platforms
 - Starter menu
 - Player Selection

 ## Acknowledgements
 - To my teachers and colleages without whom this wouldn't be possible

 ## Contact me